-If you are like many of our clients who are struggling to make ends meet, you are not sure where to start when it comes to obtaining the help of a debt relief expert.
-If creditors are taking aggressive collection tactics against you, it can be tempting to hire the first attorney you find.
-However, it is important to understand that selecting your Chapter 7 or Chapter 13 lawyer is one of the most important decisions you can make, so you want to get it right.
+If you’re struggling to pay your bills and creditors are taking aggressive collection actions against you, it can be tempting to hire the first attorney you find.
+However, it is important to understand that selecting your Chapter 7 or Chapter 13 bankruptcy lawyer is one of the most important decisions you can make, so you want to get it right.

-Below are five things you should look for in a bankruptcy attorney:
+Below are 6 things you should look for in a NJ bankruptcy lawyer.

-Most bankruptcy attorneys charge a flat fee, which should include a variety of legal services.
-It is imperative that you understand what services will (and will not) be covered by payment of the fee.
-They should be clearly outlined in the representation agreement.
+Most NJ bankruptcy attorneys charge a flat fee, which should include a variety of legal services.
+It is imperative that you understand what services this fee does and does not cover.
+Everything included should be clearly outlined in the retainer agreement.

 Every bankruptcy court follows federal bankruptcy laws, but each district court also has its own local rules and procedures.
-Working with a lawyer that has practiced in the court where you will be filing your case and who is familiar with the local rules and trustees can be extremely beneficial.
+Working with a bankruptcy lawyer that has practiced in the court where you will be filing your case, and who is therefore familiar with the local rules and trustees, can be extremely beneficial.

-At your initial consultation, you should feel comfortable with the attorney.
-You want to work with somebody you trust and that you can communicate easily with.
-This may mean that you don’t hire an affordable and qualified attorney, but you won’t get as much out of the representation if you don’t “click” with your lawyer.
+At your initial consultation, you should feel comfortable with the bankruptcy attorney you are meeting with.
+You want to work with somebody you trust, who cares about you and that you can easily communicate with.

 If you are interested in learning how filing a bankruptcy case can benefit you, contact Levitt & Slafkes, P.C., at 973-323-2953.
 You can also reach us by filling out our online form.
 We represent debtors in Chapter 7, Chapter 13 and Chapter 11 filings.
 Let us help you get the fresh financial start you need today.